Kurdish nationalism: Kurds in Syria (Rojava)

-Kurds in Iran
+Kurds in Iran (Rojhalat)

 The similarity between Kurdish and Persian language and culture compared to the Turks and Arabs, the more equal population balance between the ethnic majority Persians and ethnic minorities like the Kurds has resulted in a somewhat different citizenship experience for Iranian Kurds, as such most seek autonomy rather than independence.

 Under the Qajar Empire

 Iranian group identification and social order was based on religious identification with Islam, specifically Shia Islam, the dominant sect.
 While the majority of Kurds are Sunni, in Iran they were roughly evenly split between Sunnis, Shias, and Shia splinter groups like the Sufis.
 Because of this preoccupation with religion over ethnicity, in practice Kurds were treated as part of the majority and enjoyed extensive citizenship rights.
 Unlike the Ottoman Empire, this social order was maintained while the imperial system declined and modern Iranian identity was forged by a reform movement in the late 19th century to the benefit of Kurds.

 Under this regime, Sunni and Shia Kurds held a privileged position as Muslims.
 Unlike the other minorities, Christian Armenians, Jews, Zoroastrians and others, they had the right to work in food production and buy crown land.
 They also benefited from the tuyal land tenure system which favoured Muslims.
 This advantage allowed Kurds to establish strong control over food production and land.
 The notable absence of ethnic restrictions on holding government office allowed Kurdish tribal leaders and notables to purchase office and establish a strong Kurdish presence in Iranian politics without having to culturally assimilate or deny ethnicity.
 This political presence was bolstered because the Qajars appointed many tribal chiefs to government positions in exchange for internal security assurances.
 Within this system many Kurds reached prominent military, political, and diplomatic positions.
 Exceptional in Iran during the 19th century and early 20th was that the nationalist reform movement did not develop a radical, exclusionary, ethnic-based conception of nationality but developed an Iranian identity that did not define itself as ethnically Persian.